artyomlaar/Crazy_Pipework/README.md

 ###Usage:

-- On *nix system, run:
+- On a *nix system, run:

 telnet 5.159.107.211